JoaoAlmeida2675/code_rep/README.md

-# My repository is free to use.
+# My code repository is free to use.

 Some snips of code i made.
 Still a noob, but motivated to learn more.